 Apart from updating Raspi-config, the RetroPie packages should also be updated from time to time.

 This process will update the RetroPie-Setup Script, all the RetroPie Linux packages, RetroArch (emulators), the drivers and all the optional and experimental installed packages.
+An active connection to the internet is required.

 Adding packages